Svagdricka: A taste of Swedish tradition

 What is Svagdricka?

 Svagdricka is a top-fermented, unpasteurized drink with an alcohol content of less than 2.25% ABV.
 It resembles Russian kvass and has a cultural role similar to that of American root beer.
-The drink is typically made from malted barley and flavored with hops, though some variations use Juniper berries and twigs for flavoring.
+The drink is typically made from malted barley and flavored with hops, though some variations use juniper berries and twigs for flavoring.

-Historical significance
+Historical importance

 While svagdricka’s popularity has declined in recent decades, it still holds a special place in Swedish culinary traditions.
 It is often consumed during festive seasons, particularly around Christmas and Easter, when it accompanies traditional Swedish dishes.